 In this unusual holiday season, they want to make it easier for people to shop locally and share the holidays with a sense of humor.

-In September they opened a shop in South Egremont, and they run a webshop through their website On Mondays and Tuesdays they offer shopping by appointment, so each guest can have the shop to themselves, and they deliver in the county.
+In September they opened a shop in South Egremont, and they run a webshop through their website.
+On Mondays and Tuesdays (in the pandemic) they have offered shopping by appointment, so each guest can have the shop to themselves, and they deliver in the county.

 Local artisans have also come in and asked to share their wares, he said, photography and leatherwork, pine sachets, fiber art, woodwork and wreathes.

 And along one wall, he has set up gift boxes with themes — some for the holidays, some for studying in finals week, resting on sunny mornings, thanks and surprises.

 They may hold Chocolate Springs hot chocolate, or Smokey Divas barbecue sauce, which Hallig points out, smiling.

 “It’s amazing,” he said.
 “Drinkable.
 Batheable.”
 It’s that good.

 People can also design their own boxes from the many elements they have on offer, he said.
 In Covid he and Zippel have turned to the Berkshires to support local businesses, here where they have connections and can get people what they want immediately.
 A ceramics artist who makes many of their mugs may pick up local honey for them when he brings in his next supply.

 They buy directly from the makers, Hallig said, to make sure their local sources benefit as much as possible.

 They began creating boxes as a natural part of their event planning, he said — weddings and birthdays, Pride, holidays.
 They would put together welcome boxes for wedding guests, Hallig said, recalling one with a split of champagne and a flute glass.